 Suspended students may apply for readmission after a minimum of one semester.
-Readmission requests must be made in writing to the Faculty Council and must include an explanation for the previous poor academic performance and the steps the student plans to take to improve.
+Readmission requests must be made in writing to the Faculty Council 30 days before the start of the semester of readmission and must include an explanation for the previous poor academic performance and the steps the student plans to take to improve.